home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 ### Turning off SSH host access

 Use a USB drive formatted with FAT, ext4 or NTFS and name it `CONFIG` (case-sensitive).
 Remove any existing `authorized_keys` file from the drive and leave the drive **empty**.
-When the Home Assistant OS device is rebooted with this drive inserted, any existing keys will be removed and the SSH service will be stopped.
+When the Home Assistant OS device is rebooted with this drive inserted, any existing keys will be removed and the host SSH service on port 22222 will be stopped.

 ## Checking the logs